Halieeim/University-Library-System/Readme.txt

 					This project is about university library system

-the student can create his own account so he can sign up and if he already has an account then he can login and after that he will be redirected to the home page there is also admin account his
+the student can create his own account so he can sign up and if he already has an account then he can login and after that he will be redirected to the home page

+there is also admin account and here its credentials:
 username: halieeim
 password: 123